 Compatible with others

-Sibelius 7 now includes high-quality MusicXML export using a built-in export engine that delivers superior results to existing third-party plug-ins, at no extra cost.
+Sibelius 7 now has high-quality MusicXML export using a built-in export engine that delivers superior results to existing third-party plug-ins, at no extra cost.

 There’s no reason not to start your next project in Sibelius, you can easily share files with friends and colleagues using Finale, or any of hundreds of other music programs, via MusicXML.